-SECTION IV: SUBAWARD MANAGEMENT AND REPORTING REQUIREMENTS
+SECTION IV: AWARD MANAGEMENT AND REPORTING REQUIREMENTS

-- 1.0 Obligation of Subrecipient Funds Subaward funds shall not under any circumstances be obligated prior to the effective date, or subsequent to the termination date, of the period of performance.
-Only project costs incurred on or after the effective date, and on or prior to the termination date of the subrecipient's project are eligible for reimbursement.
-All payments must be completed within forty-five (45) days of the end of the subaward period of performance. - 2.0 Use of Funds Grant funds may be used only for the purposes in the subrecipient's approved application.
-Subrecipients shall not undertake any work or activities not described in the approved grant award, and that use staff, equipment, or other goods or services paid for with grant funds, without prior written approval from FDLE's Office of Criminal Justice Grants (OCJG). - 3.0 Advance Funding Advance funding may be provided to a subrecipient upon a written request to the Department.
-The request must be electronically signed by the subrecipient or implementing agency's Chief Financial Officer or the Chief Financial Officer designee.
+- 1.0 Obligation of Funds Award funds shall not be obligated prior to the start date, or subsequent to the end date, of the award.
+Only project costs incurred on or after the effective date, and on or prior to the termination date of the recipient's project are eligible for reimbursement. - 2.0 Use of Funds Federal funds may only be used for the purposes in the recipient's approved award agreement. - 3.0 Advance Funding Advance funding may be provided to a recipient upon a written request to the Department. - 4.0 Performance Reporting The recipient shall submit Monthly or Quarterly Project performance achievements and performance questionnaires to the Department, within fifteen (15) days after the end of the reporting period.
+Performance reporting must clearly articulate the activities that occurred within the reporting period, including descriptions of major accomplishments, milestones achieved, and/or barriers or delays encountered.

-4.0 Performance and Reporting

-Reporting Time Frames - The Project Director, Application Manager, or Performance Contacts shall submit Monthly or Quarterly Project Performance Reports to the Department, within fifteen (15) days after the end of the reporting period.
-In addition, if the subaward period is extended beyond the "original" project period, additional Project Performance Reports shall be submitted.

-Failure to Submit - Performance Reports that are not complete, accurate, and timely may result in sanctions, as specified in Section IV, Subaward Management and Reporting Requirements.

-Report Contents - Performance Reports must include a response to all objectives included in your subaward.
-A detailed response is required in the narrative portion for yes/no performance objectives.
-Submitted performance reports must clearly articulate, where appropriate, performance during the execution of the award has met a standard against which the subrecipient's performance can be measured.
-The narrative must also reflect on accomplishments for the period and identify problems with project implementation and address actions being taken to resolve the problems.
 Additional information may be required if necessary to comply with federal reporting requirements.

-Requirement for Data on Performance and Effectiveness Under the Award - The subrecipient must collect and maintain data that measures the performance and effectiveness of work under this award.
-The data must be provided to OCJG in the manner (including within the timeframes) specified by OCJG.
-Data collection supports compliance with the Government Performance and Results Act (GPRA) and the GPRA Modernization Act of 2010, and other applicable laws.

-Financial Consequences for Failure to Perform - In accordance with s.
-215.971 F.S., payments for state and federal financial assistance must be directly related to the scope of work and meet the minimum level of performance for successful completion.
-If the subrecipient fails to meet the minimum level of service or performance identified in this agreement, or is customary for subawards, then the Department will apply financial consequences commensurate with the deficiency.
+Performance achievements and performance questionnaires that are not complete, accurate, and timely may result in sanctions, as specified in Section IV, Award Management and Reporting Requirements. - 5.0 Financial Consequences for Failure to Perform In accordance with Section 215.971, Florida Statutes, payments for state and federal financial assistance must be directly related to the scope of work and meet the minimum level of performance for successful completion.
+If the recipient fails to meet the minimum level of service or performance identified in this agreement, the Department will apply financial consequences commensurate with the deficiency.
 Financial consequences may include but are not limited to withholding payments or reimbursement until the deficiency is resolved, tendering only partial payment/reimbursement, imposition of other financial consequences according to the Standard Conditions as applicable, and/or termination of contract and requisition of goods or services from an alternate source.
-Any payment made in reliance on subrecipient's evidence of performance, which evidence is subsequently determined to be erroneous, will be immediately due to the Department as an overpayment.

-5.0 Grant Adjustments - Subrecipients must submit a grant adjustment through SIMON for major substantive changes such as changes in project activities or scope of the project, target populations, service providers, implementation schedules, project director, and designs or research plans set forth in the approved agreement and for any budget changes that affect a cost category that was not included in the original budget.
-Adjustments are also required when there will be a transfer of 10% or more of the total budget between budget categories, or there is an indirect cost rate category change.
+Any payment made in reliance on recipient's evidence of performance, which evidence is subsequently determined to be erroneous, will be immediately due to the Department as a refund. - 6.0 Award Amendments Recipients must submit an award amendment through the electronic grant management system for major substantive changes such as changes in project activities or scope of the project, target populations, service providers, implementation schedules, and designs or research plans set forth in the approved agreement and for any budget changes that affect a cost category that was not included in the original budget.
+Amendments are also required when there will be a transfer of 10% or more of the total budget between budget categories, or there is an indirect cost rate category change.

-Subrecipients may transfer up to 10% of the total budget between current, approved budget categories without prior approval as long as the funds are transferred to an existing line item.
+Recipients may transfer up to 10% of the total budget between current, approved budget categories without prior approval as long as the funds are transferred to an existing line item.